 I laughed.
 "Last time I checked you can't just say you want to move the 15th of November over a few days.
 I don't think the calendar works like that.
-But this is perfect; I don't care about some fancy date I just want to spend more time with you."
+But this is perfect.
+I don't care about some fancy date, I just want to spend time with you."

 "I love you," he said.
-We'd been together for six months but that was the first time he'd ever said I love you.
+We'd been together for a year but that was the first time he'd ever said I love you.

-"I love you too," I said trying not to smile too big, though I was sure I was failing miserably at that.
+"I love you too," I said trying not to smile too big, though I was sure I was failing miserably.
 "Now what's on the iPod?"

 "This is going to be cheesy, you already forgave me now-"